 Please see my many other posts about sex toys here, including reviews of specific products, with links to retailers I personally endorse because they value women and men of our age and treat us well.

 Note to retailers: Do not spam my comments section, because I'll delete any comment that takes my readers to a retail site I have not endorsed.
+(If you're noticing that there are fewer comments here than a day ago, I just caught another commenter who tried to hijack you to a commercial retail site that I do not endorse.
+Sorry I missed it the first time.)
 If you think you should be included in the retailers I endorse, contact me personally.
-Thank you.
+Thank you. -- Joan